Affiliate links on Android Authority may earn us a commission. Learn more.

 The applock is perhaps the most rudimentary of security apps.
 The way it works is that it will lock up your other apps from prying eyes.
-That way you don’t have to worry about someone accessing your Facebook, gallery app, or banking app.
+You have to enter a password or something in order to gain access to the app.
 They work best when paired with a lock screen lock to give you two layers of security.
 Which ones are worth getting?
-We’ll help you out with the best applocks and privacy lock apps for Android!
-You can learn more about applocks by clicking here!
-It’s important to note that this is not an end-all-be-all solution for security.
-It’s good for kids or snoopy friends.
-However, these provide very little real security for things like stolen phones.
-We highly recommend continuing to use a lock screen because they are much more secure.
+We’ll help you out with the best applocks and privacy lock apps for Android.

 Applock by DoMobile Lab

 Applock by DoMobile Lab is definitely one of the best applocks out there.
 The app can do the basics like locking up specific apps.
 It can also lock up specific images and videos.
 It also includes uninstall protection, fingerprint support, and you can even lock stuff like incoming calls, uninstalling apps, and your various system functions like Bluetooth.
 The app is free to download and use.
 You can unlock the premium features either by enabling ads or paying for the premium version via a donation.
 It’s a strong app and one of our favorites.

 AppLock is another one of the better applocks on Android.
 Like you’ll see, it can lock pretty much any app on your phone.
 It also boasts the ability to lock photos and videos.
 The app features an invisible pattern lock as well as a random keyboard just in case someone is trying to peep over your shoulder.
 You’ll also get theming, the ability to replace the icon so you can hide the app, lock frequency, and more.
 It’ll even take a picture of people who don’t put the password in right.
 It’s completely free to download and use.
 That’s another good perk for this one.

 See also: The best gallery vault apps for Android